-The trial begins in the High Court in London on Tuesday, and will be the first of its kind since the allegations of phone hacking led media mogul Rupert Murdoch to shut down the British tabloid News of the World in 2011.
+The trial is the first of its kind since the phone hacking allegations led media mogul Rupert Murdoch to shut down the British tabloid News of the World in 2011.

 Prince Harry has joined forces with Labour politician Tom Watson.
 According to their lawyer, the newspapers have, among other things, tapped their homes and installed listening devices in cars.
 They are also alleged to have attempted to obtain, for example, medical records through fraud.